mohamed255255/Student-affairs/README.md

 - put more test classes.
 - some blade files are not completed.
 - Finish language translations.
-- Implement **Laravel Sanctum** for token-based authentication to secure API access.---
+- Implement **Laravel Sanctum** for token-based authentication to secure API access
 - Refactor routes to use **API routes (api.php)** instead of web routes, making the system stateless and more scalable for larger applications.
 - containerize the project